aquavitae/norman/doc/source/serialise.rst

     .. deprecated:: 0.6.1

-        Use the new serialise framework instead.
+        Use the new `Serialiser` framework instead.

     .. method:: dump(db, filename)